Blackwell Broncos

 The Blackwell Broncos were a minor league baseball team based in Blackwell, Oklahoma.
 Preceded by the 1924 to 1926 Blackwell Gassers, Blackwell teams played in the Class D level as members of the 1924 Oklahoma State League, Southwestern League from 1924 to 1926, 1952 Kansas-Oklahoma-Missouri League and 1954 Western Association.
 The Blackwell Broncos won the 1954 Western Association championship and were a minor league affiliate of the Chicago Cubs in 1952 and 1954.

-Blackwell hosted home minor league games at Fairgrounds Park and Morgan Field, which were on the same site.
+The Blackwell teams hosted home minor league games at Fairgrounds Park and Morgan Field, which were on the same site.
+Morgan Field is still in use today.

 History

 Minor league baseball began in Blackwell, Oklahoma with two separate teams in the 1924 season.

 First, the 1924 Blackwell Gassers began play as members of the Class D level Oklahoma State League, before the league folded during the season.
-On July 8, 1924, Blackwell had a record of 20–53 and were in 7th place when the Oklahoma State League permanently disbanded.
-Blackwell played under managers J. Rustenhaven and Hal Grun, finishing 32.0 games behind the 1st place Ardmore Bearcats.
+On July 8, 1924, Blackwell had a record of 20–53 and were in seventh place when the Oklahoma State League permanently disbanded.
+Blackwell played under managers J. Rustenhaven and Hal Grun, finishing 32.0 games behind the first place Ardmore Bearcats.
 The Gassers' home field in Blackwell was Fairgrounds Park.

 After the Oklahoma State League folded, Blackwell quickly gained a second team in 1924.
 On July 26, 1924, the Newton Railroaders of the Class D level Southwestern League briefly moved to Blackwell after a windstorm damaged their stadium in Newton.
 The team played 11 total games for Blackwell (7–4) before the team moved to Ottawa, Kansas on August 5, 1924.
 The team was 13–11 in Ottawa before being able to move back to Newton on August 28, 1916.
-On the field, Newton/Blackwell/Ottawa team finished with an overall record of 79–50 in the regular season, placing 1st overall in the Southwestern League to capture the league pennant.
+On the field, Newton/Blackwell/Ottawa team finished with an overall record of 79–50 in the regular season, placing first overall in the Southwestern League to capture the league pennant.
 In the Southwestern League Finals, the Arkansas City Osages defeated Newton/Blackwell/Ottawa team 4 games to 3.

 The Blackwell Gassers returned to play in the 1925 Southwestern League.
-In the six–team Class D level Southwestern League, Blackwell had a record of 61–66, placing 5th.
-The Gassers finished 11.5 games behind the Salina Millers in the Southwestern League final standings, playing under manager Ralph Heatley.
+In the six–team Class D level Southwestern League, Blackwell had a record of 61–66, placing fifth.
+The Gassers finished 11.5 games behind the first place Salina Millers in the Southwestern League final standings, playing under manager Ralph Heatley.

 With Blackwell continuing play in 1926, the Southwestern League played their final season.
-The Blackwell Gassers ended the season with a 45–71 record placing 6th and last in the Southwestern League regular season standings, finishing 30.5 games behind the Salina Millers.
+The Blackwell Gassers ended the season with a 45–71 record placing sixth and last in the Southwestern League regular season standings.
+The Gassers finished 30.5 games behind the first place Salina Millers in the final standings.
 Blackwell was managed by Stormy Kromer and Mike Balenti.
 The Southwestern League permanently folded after the conclusion of the 1926 season.